caltechlibrary/cell-atlas/README.md

 Offline versions of the cell atlas are automatically generated in the `cell_atlas_offline` and `cell_atlas_offline_lite` directories.
 In order to package these for release, you need to copy in the full resolution or 480p videos into a directory called `videos`.
+You will also need to copy the 'stillimages' folder of preview images for the movies to the 'img' folder.
 Then zip up the cell atlas using the command `zip -rX cell_atlas_offline_lite.zip *`

 Getting help